pierre-fromager/surfaces/README.md

 make doc
 ```

-## Caveats parser
+## Caveats parser and arguments

-Parser is really minimalistic.
-Even if it applies kind of reduction on similar polynomial degree, you have to respect some rules.
-When passing the first arg eq you have to :
-* escape eq arg like \\'your_poly_eq_here\\' (because possible conflict with args options).
-* precise both sign and order even if factor is 1.
+Parser is really minimalistic, when writing eq if first term start with minus sign, escape it as \\'your_poly_eq_here\\' to avoid conflict with args minus options.

 ## Usage